-The Campaign for Youth recently updated Our Youth, Our Economy, Our Future: A Road Map for Investing in the Nation’s Talent Pipeline, an investment strategy that offers a set of recommendations to help national, state, and local public and private stakeholders identify and invest in solutions –and leverage current philanthropic and federal resources, including the recently enacted Workforce Innovation and Opportunity Act.
-The strategy offers seven overarching ways to bring these recommendations to reality:
+To that end, the Campaign for Youth recently updated Our Youth, Our Economy, Our Future: A Road Map for Investing in the Nation’s Talent Pipeline, an investment strategy that offers a set of recommendations to help national, state, and local public and private stakeholders identify and invest in solutions –and leverage current philanthropic and federal resources.
+Building upon our 2008 recommendations which received the support of over 250 organizations, our 2016 strategy offers six overarching ways to bring these recommendations to reality:

 - Make reconnecting our youth a national priority.

 - Build on the strengths of young people and involve them in finding solutions for their generation.

 - Invest in high-need communities.

 - Create opportunities for work experiences that are relevant to careers and have real world application.

 - Create pathways to financial independence and social mobility.

 - Build state and local capacity to expand effective high-quality, evidence-based programming.

 Solutions are within reach but require strong public support, public and private investment, an active nonprofit sector, enabling government policies, and the collective knowledge of the youth development field.